Andy4495/ICM7218/README.md

 ICM7218 Library
 ====================

-This library is designed to interface with the Intersil/Renesas ICM7218A/B LED driver chip.
+This library is designed to interface with the Intersil/Renesas ICM7218A/B and ICM7228A/B LED driver chips.
 Note that there are several chips in the 72XX LED driver family, including chips from Maxim.
-These other chips provide similar capabilities; however, this library was specifically designed for the Intersil/Renesas ISM7218A/B variants.
+These other chips provide similar capabilities; however, this library was specifically designed for the Intersil/Renesas ICM7218A/B and ICM7228A/B variants.

+On the ICM7228B chip, the library only supports "Sequential 8-Digit Update" mode.
+This means that the ICM7228 is functionally equivalent to the ICM7218 when using this library.

-Support for other LED driver chips may be added in the future.
+Support for other LED driver chips and additional control modes for ICM7218 may be added in the future.

 The I/O interface requires 10 digital output pins for full support of all functionality.
 However, it is possible to use as few as 6 output pins if only a single character set is needed.
 See "Reducing Output Pin Usage" [below][1] for more info.

+While the ICM7228 uses a 5V supply voltage, its data input lines are 3.3 V compatible.
+This means that it is possible to interface the ICM7228 with 3.3 V devices including MSP430 and 3.3V Arduino controllers without the need for level shifters.

 [1]: #reducing-output-pin-usage